Skip to main content

 gaal ships with a built-in registry of every supported agent: where its skills live, where its MCP config file is, and how its package manager stores extensions.
 The registry is what makes agents: ["*"] work, when you say “install this skill in every detected agent,” gaal walks the registry, checks which agents are actually installed, and installs only into those.
 You can extend the registry with your own entries.
 See Custom agents.

-Every entry in gaal.yaml falls into one of three buckets, and each bucket comes with a strict guarantee:
+Every entry in gaal.yaml falls into a small set of resource types, and each type has a clear boundary:

 ResourceGuarantee